mkaz/working-with-go/pages/files.md

 # Working with Files

 ## Reading File

-You can read a complete file in using [`ioutil.ReadFile`](https://golang.org/pkg/io/ioutil/#ReadFile).
-The function returns two variables, the first the content of the file.
+You can read a complete file in using `ioutil.ReadFile`. <div class="sidenote">See [ReadFile documentation](https://golang.org/pkg/io/ioutil/#ReadFile)</div> The function returns two variables, the first the content of the file.
 The second variable is the error if one occurred.
 If no error, than `err` will be `nil`

 ```go
 filename := "./extras/rabbits.txt"